Khandakar227/TransmitSensor/Readme.md

 4. More customization.
 Let the client decide which data to send.

 ## Contributing
-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are greatly appreciated.\
 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
 3. Commit your Changes (git commit -m 'Add some AmazingFeature')